itential/itential.deployer/documents/iag_guide.md

   - Do not configure `iag_https` in the inventory so IAG Native HTTPS does not get configured.
 * Optional
   - Set the `haproxy_ssl_cert_src` and `haproxy_ssl_cert_dest` variables in the inventory.

+ Itential does not attempt to create any HTTPS certificates.
+These must be created independently.
+When they are included in the appropriate location the installer will ensure that they get uploaded to the correct location.

 # Building the Inventory